Deeplite/neutrino/docs/samples.rst

 Object Detection Example
 ========================

-Before you start make sure that you were able to run the :ref:`classification_example` without any problem as object detection is more intricate.
-In the following example, you will see implementations of some interfaces required to make a non-classification task compatible with Neutrino as explained in :ref:`deeper`.
+Before you start, make sure that you were able to run the :ref:`classification_example` without any problems, as object detection optimization is more intricate.
+In the following example, you will see implementations of some interfaces required to make a non-classification task compatible with Neutrino, as explained in :ref:`deeper`.

 .. _od_ssd_example: